associatedpress/apdatacheck/docs/contributing.md

 ## Message style

 We currently use the console to report errors.
 R has a few built-in functions for this purpose:

-* `stop(message)`: This stops execution completely, and creates an Error action (which by default reports in the console).

 * `warnings(message)`: This does not stop execution; it prints the message, and adds the message to a list of warnings (which can be accessed with `warnings()`).